U.S. Route 90: Florida

 As it enters the Sunshine State, US 90 shifts south towards Pensacola while US 90 Alternate stays to the north of the city.
 This stretch of highway is also known as Nine Mile Road.
 After Hurricane Ivan destroyed the I-10 Bridge in Northwest Florida, motorists waited as long as two hours to cross the Escambia bridge between Santa Rosa and Escambia counties.

 The highway's route continues to the north of I-10 as a two-lane highway through most of the sparsely populated inland areas of the panhandle, becoming four lanes through and near several towns.
 In Gadsden County, US 90 cuts to the southeast toward downtown Tallahassee, where it passes the north entrance of Florida State University and expands to six lanes until its intersection with US 27.

+In 2026, a portion of the highway, between Lancelot Road and Oakridge Way, was named “Deputy William May Memorial Highway”, in honor of fallen police officer William May.

 The portion of the highway that extends through Midway has been designated as the Alfred Lawson, Jr. Highway.
 Continuing east, the highway is a two-lane road north of I-10 along the rest of its route, except as it turns to the south to pass through Lake City at I-75.
 After going through the Osceola National Forest, it passes I-295 heading into Jacksonville, becoming four lanes through the industrialized west side as Beaver Street, and through downtown as Union Street.
 It crosses the St. Johns River on the Main Street Bridge and continues east as Beach Boulevard to its terminus at Florida State Road A1A in Jacksonville Beach.

 US 90 passes through the county seats of 15 counties on its course in Florida, and is never more than 6 mi from I-10 throughout the state.
 The highway's hidden state road designation is primarily Florida State Road 10 (Florida State Road 10A in Pensacola), but along Beach Boulevard in Jacksonville it becomes Florida State Road 212.

 The speed limit is 55 mph for all rural points west of Monticello, Florida, and it is 60 mph on all rural points beginning in Madison County to Glen St. Mary.